 The number of bits in the data output depends on the number of channels and the number of bits per channel.
-For the ADS1298, the number of data outputs is (24 status bits + 24 bits × 8 channels) = 216 bits.
-The format of the 24 status bits is: (1100 + LOFF_STATP + LOFF_STATN + bits[4:7] of the GPIO register).
+For the ADS1298/8R, the number of data outputs is (24 status bits + 24 bits × 8 channels) = 216 bits.
+The format of the 24 status bits is: (1100 + LOFF\STATP + LOFF\STATN + bits[4:7] of the GPIO register).
 The data format for each channel data are twos complement and MSB first.
 When channels are powered down using the user register setting, the corresponding channel output is set to '0'.
 However, the sequence of channel outputs remains the same.
-For the ADS1294 and the ADS1296, the last four and two channel outputs shown in Figure 33 are 0's.
+For the ADS1294/4R and ADS1296/6R, the last four and two channel outputs shown in Figure 37 are zeros.
+The four and six channels parts require only 120 and 168 SCLKs to shift data out, respectively.
+Status and GPIO register bits are loaded into the 24-bit status word 2tCLKs before DRDY goes low.

-The ADS1294/6/8 also provide a multiple readback feature.
+The ADS129x also provide a multiple readback feature.
 The data can be read out multiple times by simply giving more SCLKs, in which case the MSB data byte repeats after reading the last byte.
-The DAISY_EN bit in CONFIG1 register must be set to '1' for multiple readbacks.
+The DAISY\EN bit in CONFIG1 register must be set to '1' for multiple readbacks.